testcomputer/Nmap-Guide/introduction.md

 posted in an article in Phrack Magazine, and it was further developed by the community.
 The latest release, as of this post date, is Nmap 7.92, released in August 2021.

+Nmap has a lot of features, but getting started is as easy as running nmap scanme.nmap.org

 Nmap is the cornerstone of the recon phase for network security testing, and for good reason, it comes with a library of Lua scripts that add a lot of utility.
 There